liferay/clay/docs/developing_components.md

 }: IProps) => {
 ```

 -   When creating a brand new component we often forget some of the boilerplate, one of those errors is `Error TS4082: Default export of the module has or is using private name ...`.
-The reason this error pops up is because it needs it's low-level components defined here, like `ClayToolbar.Item = Item` and `ClayToolbar.Label = Label`.
+The reason this error pops up is because it needs it's low-level components assigned to the parent component, like so:

 ```tsx
 const ClayComponent: React.FunctionComponent<IProps> & {